-When you craft brand messaging, whether it’s your homepage copy or a CTA, remember that you aren’t talking at someone; you’re talking to them.
 Strong brand messaging is about communicating who you are and what you offer in a way that resonates with the people you’re trying to reach.
+Here’s how to make your messaging stick—no matter your industry.

 1) Know Who You’re Talking To

-Example: Slack does a fantastic job of tailoring brand messaging to different types of people.
+Example: Slack does a fantastic job of tailoring brand messaging to different personas.

-Every brand should have messaging architecture, which includes their positioning, value prop, tagline, and brand stories.
-Every piece of content or copy you write should support or reflect your messaging architecture.
+Consistency is everything.
+Every brand should have an articulated brand messaging framework, which includes their value prop, tagline, and brand messaging pillars.

-(For example, a cookie company might use “healthy ingredients,” “unique recipes,” and “distinct flavors” as their three main brand stories.)
-Crafting copy around your brand stories helps ensure that you aren’t pitching a vague idea or generic solution.
+Crafting copy around these selling points ensures you aren’t pitching a vague idea or generic solution.
 The more specific you are, the more impact your copy will have.

 Example: For Thinx, makers of period panties, their social CTA is much more than a “follow us!”
-It’s a call to action to follow them—and fight the taboo around menstruation, one of their main brand stories.
+It’s a call to action to help them combat the stigma around menstruation, one of their main brand stories.

 Example: Comforter maker Buffy has great brand messaging that draws site visitors into their story in an emotionally enticing way.
 Save the world and get a comfy comforter?
 Let’s do this.